Sounder (novel): Plot summary

 One day he is leaning against a fence, watching a group of convicts at a road camp, trying to make out his father's form, when a guard whacks the boy on the fingers with a piece of iron and tells him to leave.
-While the boy walks toward the outskirts of town, he sees someone putting a book in a trashcan.
+While the boy walks toward the outskirts of town, he sees someone putting a book in a trash can.
 It is a large volume of Montaigne, and the boy takes it with him.
 He finds a school where he tries to wash the blood off his hands.
 While he is at the pump, the boy meets an old teacher who dresses his wounds and asks what happened to him.
 The boy tells the teacher about Sounder and his father and, observing the book, the teacher extends an offer to the boy to live with him and learn to read.
 The boy's mother tells him to go, and he stays with the teacher during the winter, working in the fields in summer.

 One August day, the boy is at home helping with chores when they see his father walking toward them.
 One side of his father's body is crippled from being crushed in a quarry.
 Sounder, who has anticipated the man's return for days, runs out to meet him and barks.

 Weeks later, the man and his dog go hunting for the first time since the man's return.
 The man has been waiting until he can invite his son, but now he sees that the boy is tired from fieldwork, and the man further senses that the activity might no longer interest the boy.
 At dawn, Sounder comes back without his master and, when the boy follows Sounder to the man, he finds him dead.
 Before leaving to return to school, the boy tells his mother that Sounder will be dead before he can come back for the holiday.
 Two weeks before Christmas, Sounder crawls under the porch and dies.
 Despite their deaths, there is a sense of peace and resolution over the family - especially for the boy, who has achieved the thing he most wanted - to learn to read.

+Background

+According to the author, the story is the story of an elderly black man named Charles Jones, who was a teacher at a school for black children and worked for Armstrong's father after school.
+He taught the young Armstrong to read and told him numerous stories, including Aesop's Fables, stories from the Old Testament, stories from Homer, and the story of the dog Sounder.